Arts and culture for health and well-being

 The aim of the programme was to promote health and well-being through culture and to strengthen social inclusion at the individual, communal and societal level.
 Earmarking an allowance for the establishment of a coordination centre for the well-being impacts of art was considered an important proposal for further action in the final report of the programme.
 Thus, Taikusydän was created.
 The administrative-level programme was unique on a global scale and aimed to promote the impacts of art and culture that support well-being.

-Taikusydän is a multisectoral coordination and communication centre for activities and research among the field of arts, culture and wellbeing in Finland.
+Taikusydän is a multisectoral coordination centre and national network for activities and research among the field of arts, culture and wellbeing in Finland.
 The objective of Taikusydän is to make arts and culture a permanent part of wellbeing services in Finland.
 Find out more about Taikusydän.

 The ArtsEqual research initiative, coordinated by the University of the Arts Helsinki, examines the arts as public service, with equality as the starting point, and explores how the arts can meet the social challenges of the 2020s.
 The intitiative is financed by the Academy of Finland’s Strategic Research Council.
 Find out more about ArtsEqual.